Doctor and nurse discussing the differences between ketamine and esketamine with their patient

 What is Esketamine?

-Esketamine (Spravato) is a derivative of ketamine that the FDA approved in 2019.
+Esketamine (Spravato) is a derivative of ketamine that was approved by the FDA in 2019.
 Esketamine works by acting on glutamate receptor systems in the brain, producing an antidepressant effect within hours rather than days or weeks.
 It is the first new drug in over 30 years to be approved for the treatment of depression and has opened up many possibilities for future therapies.

 Overall, esketamine is considered safer and more convenient than traditional ketamine for treating depression.
 It has also been approved as an adjunct to antidepressants, meaning it can be used in conjunction with other medications such as SSRIs.